p1ng-request/docs/templates/Gmail/Gmail_Send_emails_from_Gsheet_specific.md

 **Author:** [Jeremy Ravenel](https://www.linkedin.com/in/ACoAAAJHE7sB5OxuKHuzguZ9L6lfDHqw--cdnJg/)

-Example : to a list of people in Gmail.
+**Description:** This notebook allows users to send emails from a Google Sheet with Gmail.

 ## Input